ianlucas1/ethereum_project/docs/dev_agent_experiments/github_cli_execution_log.md

 **Agent's Post-Action Analysis (CoT & Interpretation):**
 - The `git checkout main` command confirmed that the agent was already on the `main` branch, as expected after the `gh pr merge` operation.
 - The `git pull origin main` command confirmed that the local `main` branch was already up-to-date with `origin/main`.
-Both results are consistent with the comprehensive actions of `gh pr merge --delete-branch`.
+Both results are consistent with the comprehensive actions of `gh pr merge`.

 **Learnings/Reflections:**
 - Explicitly checking out and pulling `main` after `gh pr merge` (with cleanup options) is redundant but harmless and confirms the expected state.